Hogwarts: Castle and grounds

 A subterranean area of the castle known as the Chamber of Secrets is introduced in the second novel, Harry Potter and the Chamber of Secrets (1998).
 In the novel, the young student Ginny Weasley is forced to open the Chamber by the Dark wizard Voldemort.
 From the Chamber emerges a deadly Basilisk, which attacks students until Harry kills it.
 A magical room called the Room of Requirement is also located in Hogwarts.
 It only appears when someone needs it, and contains whatever the person requires.
 In Order of the Phoenix (2003), Harry holds meetings of his student group Dumbledore's Army in the Room of Requirement.
-In Half-Blood Prince (2005), Draco Malfoy uses the room to hide and repair a Vanishing Cabinet, which allows him to smuggle Voldemort's Death Eaters into Hogwarts.
+In Harry Potter and the Half-Blood Prince (2005), Draco Malfoy uses the room to hide and repair a Vanishing Cabinet, which allows him to smuggle Voldemort's Death Eaters into Hogwarts.